• Skip to primary navigation

 🔪 Instructions

-1. Prep - Gather your ingredients.
-You will also need a cocktail shaker or spoon, and rocks glasses.
+1. Prep – Gather your ingredients.
+You will also need a cocktail glass and spoon, and cocktail glasses

-2. Make the Manhattan - Add the whiskey, sweet vermouth, and pomegranate molasses to your shaker or glass.
-Shake or stir well to combine.
-Either pour over an ice cube or add an ice cube.
+2. Make the Manhattan – Add ice to the mixing glass or shaker.
+Add the whiskey, sweet vermouth, and pomegranate molasses to your glass, then stir.
+Either strain into a martini glass (straight up), or pour over an ice cube (rocks glass).

 3. Finish - Add a few drops of bitters and garnish with an orange twist or slice as desired.
 Cheers!